Does 1 Degree Lie Angle Make Difference?

 The Dynamic Lie Angle

-It is essential to acknowledge that the lie angle at address and impact, known as the static and dynamic lie angles, respectively, can differ substantially.
+The lie angle at address and impact, known as the static and dynamic lie angles, can differ substantially.

 Consequently, while a 1-degree lie angle adjustment based on static measurements might seem adequate, it may not necessarily translate to optimal performance on the course.